These mascarpone cookies will delight you with their buttery and crumbly exterior and creamy chocolate mascarpone cheese filling.

 You can also store or refrigerate the baked cookies in advance.
 Then all you need to do is prepare the chocolate mascarpone filling and sandwich them on the day you want to serve them.

-Undecorated cookies will keep in an airtight container in the fridge for up to one week.
+Undecorated cookies keep well in an airtight container in the fridge for up to one week.

 If you want to gift them to your neighbor or bring them to a party as a guest, they stand out when presented in a small treat box.

-They will compliment your hot cocoa, a cup of coffee or latte, or that special herbal tea like no other cookie!
+They will compliment your hot cocoa, a cup of coffee, Cold Brew Coffee, or that special herbal tea like no other cookie!
 Enjoy!

 📖 Recipe